cathblatter/cathblatter/README.md

 ### Hi 👋

-I'm wrangling all kinds of health services research data with R (by day) and any other data by night.
+I'm wrangling all kinds of health services research data with by day and any other data by night.
-I am particularly picky about writing safe code.